sen2vm/sen2vm-core/documentation/Input/input_description.md

 **Inputs required by Sen2VM are:**

-* L1B Product, accessible through [Copernicus Data Space Ecosystem](https://dataspace.copernicus.eu/). *Please note that special access for L1B products might be required by submitting  a request via the FAQ section.*
+* L1B Product, accessible through [Copernicus Data Space Ecosystem](https://dataspace.copernicus.eu/). *Please note that special access for L1B products might be required by submitting  a request via the FAQ section.* For detailed download instructions, see [How to Download L1B Data from CDSE](L1B_CDSE_Download.md).
 * Some GIPP files *(parameters files used in operational production, defining Satellites)*, accessible through [sen2vm-gipp-database](https://github.com/sen2vm/sen2vm-gipp-database)
 * Digital Elevation Model (DEM) (COPERNICUS DEM is accessible through [Copernicus Data Space Ecosystem](https://dataspace.copernicus.eu/))
 * GEOID model to measure precise surface elevations, **it shall be the one used to generate the DEM you are providing**, an example can accessible through [sen2vm-core git](../../src/test/resources/DEM_GEOID/) <mark>TODO-verify that CDSE is providing GEOID</mark>